fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 #### Casters

 *Bard's Tale* does a fun and different thing with spell casters.
-There are four caster classes, but only two of them (Conjurer and Magician) are available to you at first level.
+There are four caster classes, but only two of them (Conjurer and Magician) are available to you at 1st level.
 As mages gain experience they're allowed to change to a different caster class, at which point they reset to Level 1 and work their way up again.
 Each class, of course, has a different library of spells to learn.
 Ideally, you want to develop "Archmages", casters that have access to all seven spell levels in all four mage classes.
 See [Experience and Leveling Up](#experience-and-leveling-up) for more on the implications of changing caster classes.

 Casters, perhaps obviously, are terrible melee fighters, have awful Hit Dice, and can't use most of the good weapons (although later in the game you'll get plenty of magic staves with their own advantages).
 Unlike some game systems, though, mages can wear plenty of armor, and it's still a good idea to outfit them.